Apple Infinite Loop campus: History

+Prior to the construction of the Apple campus, the land was occupied by Four-Phase Systems, later acquired by Motorola.
+Apple purchased the campus from Motorola for a discounted $25 million after damage from the 1989 earthquake.

 Construction of the campus began in 1992 and was completed in 1993 by the Sobrato Development Company.
 Its area is 850000 sqft.
-Prior to its construction, the land was occupied by the company Four-Phase Systems (later acquired by Motorola).

-The campus was originally used exclusively for research and development, with Apple's corporate headquarters remaining at Building 1 on 20525 Mariani Ave (also known as Mariani One).
+The campus was originally used exclusively for research and development, with Apple's corporate headquarters remaining at 20525 Mariani Avenue (also known as Mariani One).
 At that time, its buildings were referred to as R&D 1–6.
-With the return of Steve Jobs to Apple in 1997, the campus became the company's official headquarters and its buildings were renamed "IL" instead of "R&D".
-Jobs also banned employees' pets from the building.
+With the return of Steve Jobs to Apple in 1997, the campus became the company's official headquarters, and its buildings were renamed "IL" instead of "R&D".

-On the night of August 12, 2008, a fire started on the second floor of the building Valley Green 6.
-The firefighters worked until morning to extinguish the fire.
-No injuries were reported, but the forty-year-old building suffered $2 million of fire damage.